streamingfast/hivemapper-fleet-management/README.md

 <img src="images/Web-Driver/1-web-d-accept-and-sign.png">

 #### Adding a Driver to an Established Fleet
 If you have already added at least one driver, you'll be presented with your fleet dashboard.
 In the top right, you'll find a `+Add Driver` button.
 This will open a modal window in which you can enter the Solana address of the driver you'd like to add.
 The driver will need to provide this to you after they have set up their [Phantom](https://phantom.app) wallet.
+You'll also be presented with a QR code that can be scanned, if you have happen to be with the driver during this import phase.

 > **Reminder**
 > The driver must use a brand new Solana address that has never connected to Hivemapper when joining a fleet.